florinpatrascu/micro-docs/web/WEB-INF/views/content/cli.md

     $ cd ~/projects
     $ micro new hello -d "A Hello world web application"

-A new folder is created: `hello`, and it contains a typical Micro folder structure with everuthing you need to start developing a web site.
+A new folder is created: `hello`, and it contains a typical Micro folder structure with everything you need to start developing a web site.
 This is the resulted layout:

     hello
      └ js